-The objective of the module is the development of a client-oriented competence in physiotherapy.
-After completing the module, students are able to combine information obtained through different research and therapy methods and to plan and to provide goal-oriented physiotherapy.
-They are able to assess the suitability and effects of different therapy methods for different clients.
-Where necessary, students have the capacity to reassess their chosen therapy methods.
-The student is able to communicate both orally and in writing with the other national language and will also achieve the level of competence in the other national language required from public servants.
+The objective of the module is to develop competence in client-centred physiotherapy.
+After completing the module, the student can combine information obtained through various research and therapy methods and plan and provide goal-oriented physiotherapy.
+The student can assess the suitability and effects of different therapy methods for clients.
+Where necessary, the student can reassess the chosen therapy methods.